kvakvs/gluonvm1/README.md

 ## THE NEXT <span style="color:silver">~~BIG~~</span> small THING™
 # Gluon Erlang Abstract Machine

-A configurable and small virtual machine which runs bytecode derived from and very similar to Erlang BEAM.
+A configurable and small virtual machine which runs Erlang BEAM bytecode.
+Many simplifications have been made to keep code small at the cost of speed.
 The goal is to go smaller than several tens of kilobytes (oh well, under megabyte would be cool).

-Idea of minimization is to track features used by code automatically plus allow programmer to specify certain features he'd like to have or not have, then compile core VM with these features as executable or firmware.
+Features used in code can be configured at compile time when you want to squeeze VM into a particularly small platform.

 ## emulator/

 C++ implementation of minimalistic BEAM virtual machine.
 Has simple configurable feature settings in `include/g_defs.h` (like distribution, float, bignum support etc).

-Build with cmake (run `cmake_linux.sh`, then in `_build/` directory run `make`).
+Requires CMake, Clang (probably will work with GCC too?).

-`CMakeLists.txt` work with QtCreator as IDE not to mention cmake supporting host of other IDEs.
+Run `make` in project directory, run `make` in codegen/, then run `make` in emulator/ directory. `CMakeLists.txt` work with QtCreator as IDE not to mention cmake supporting host of other IDEs.

 # TODO